shaharoded/Transform-EMR/README.md

 - **nanoGPT** (Karpathy, 2023):
   The training loop and transformer backbone are adapted from [nanoGPT](https://github.com/karpathy/nanoGPT),
   with modifications for multi-stream EMR inputs, multiple embeddings, and a k-step prediction loss.

-## TO-DO
- - Transformer generation is currently assuming time progress by 1 hour between every 2 events.
-A seperate model can and should predict the relevant time between events to provide better positioning between events.
-This will also solve the "when" issue for predicted events.